LLM-Meta-SR: In-Context Learning for Evolving Selection Operators in Symbolic Regression: Algorithm Framework

 \subsection{Solution Representation}

-Each solution is a piece of code representing a selection operator.
+In the meta-learning framework, each candidate solution is a piece of code representing a selection operator.
 The input to the selection operator is a list of individuals.
-Each individual contains a list representing squared error, a list of predicted values, and a list of nodes, which can be used to compute the height and depth of the symbolic tree.
-The evolutionary status, specifically the ratio between the current generation number and the total number of generations, is also provided.
+Each individual contains a list representing squared errors, a list of predicted values, and a list of nodes, which can be used to compute the height and depth of the symbolic tree.
+These inputs provide the necessary information for the selection operator to satisfy the desired properties summarized in \Cref{tab:related_work_properties}: the squared error and predictions enable the selection operator to consider semantics for preserving diversity as well as the complementarity property, the nodes enable control of complexity, and the evolutionary status—expressed as the ratio between the current and total generations—supports the dynamic selection pressure property.
 The expected output of the selection operator is a list of promising symbolic trees.
 The structure of the selection operator is presented in \Cref{lst:template} of the supplementary material.